Trump's Tariffs on Canada and Mexico to Spike Food, Gas Prices

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Economists warn that tariffs on China, Mexico, and Canada can impact the cost of everyday essentials like food, gas, and clothing.
-It'll also put upward pressure on inflation, which appeared to be cooling.
+It'll also put upward pressure on inflation.

-Here’s where you could see prices rise sooner than you think, beginning with a quick recap of where things stand with the trade war.
+Here’s where you could see prices rise sooner than you think if Trump imposes the tariffs, beginning with a quick recap of where things stand with the trade war.

 Key Points

-- Trump reached a deal with Mexico’s President Claudia Sheinbaum Pardo and Canada's Prime Minister Justin Trudeau, agreeing to a 30-day delay on tariffs as long as they reinforce border security.
+- Trump reached a deal in early February with Mexico’s President Claudia Sheinbaum Pardo and Canada's outgoing Prime Minister Justin Trudeau, agreeing to a 30-day delay on tariffs as long as they reinforce border security.

-- The Trump administration had levied steep tariffs in retaliation for allowing illicit drugs and migrants to cross the border, the White House said.
+- The Trump administration had planned steep tariffs in retaliation for allowing illicit drugs and migrants to cross the border, the White House said.

 - The U.S. also hit China with a unilateral 10% tariff on all imported goods on Feb.
 1, 2025.
-The country just retaliated with 10% and 15% tariffs on targeted U.S. imports and a lawsuit.
-China's duties will be levied as soon as Feb.
+China retaliated with 10% and 15% tariffs on targeted U.S. imports and a lawsuit.
+China's duties were planned for as soon as Feb.
 10.

 Food prices could spike across the board

-Prices in the grocery aisle could leave you with a bad taste, and a potential trade war would have worsened it.
+Meanwhile, prices in the grocery aisle can already leave you with a bad taste, and a potential full-blown trade war will likely worsen it.
 The cost of food is currently 25% higher than pre-COVID levels, the Food Industry Association said, and it doesn’t seem to be easing anytime this year.

-Outgoing Canadian Prime Minister Justin Trudeau said U.S. consumers will pay more if Trump imposes tariffs on Canadian goods.
-For Trudeau, nothing is “off the table” as the country is considering putting retaliatory tariffs on beverages like Florida orange juice and other goods if Trump imposes 25% tariffs on all Canadian imports.
+Outgoing Canadian Prime Minister Justin Trudeau previously said U.S. consumers will pay more if Trump imposes tariffs on Canadian goods.
+For Trudeau, nothing was going to be “off the table” as the country considers retaliatory tariffs on beverages like Florida orange juice and other goods due to Trump's 25% tariffs on all Canadian imports.
 The list may go on.

 According to the U.S. Department of Agriculture, Canada is a major supplier of essentials on your grocery list.
 Just to name a few: baked goods, cereals, pasta, vegetable oils, beef products, live animals, chocolate, and other grain products are imported from Canada.